appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2021-03-11-User-Defined-Dynamic-Filter.md

-## Deleting Dynamic Action Filter.
+## Deleting Runtime Action Filter.

 1) To Delete a Runtime Filter, Navigate to the **Runtime filter Window** by clicking on the **Execute with Runtime filter**.
 The window opens.